Aetherinox/windows-update-killer/README.md

 <br />

 > [!NOTE]
 > As of 08/03/2024, you no longer have to view the Windows Update window.
 Updates are automatically paused as soon as the registry tweak is applied.
-However, the instructions are still
+However, the instructions are still provided below:

 <br />